-Promote inclusive and equitable access to the rustic roads as historic and cultural resources for the public.

-- Provide transportation options to events and programs at sites on rustic roads (Heritage Days, Ride the Reserve, etc.). - Plan and promote events celebrating the diverse county history found along these roads.
+- 29. Promote inclusive and equitable access to the rustic roads as historic and cultural resources for the public. - Encourage partner organizations that host events and programs at sites on rustic roads (Heritage Days, Ride the Reserve, etc.) to provide transportation options. - Plan and promote events celebrating the diverse county history found along these roads.